 New concepts, new instruments, a new level and a new realm

-Recipient of the “Distinguished Innovative Environmental Concept” Award at the Green China 2014 - Environmental Achievement Award (5 June, 2014)
+'Distinguished Innovative Environmental Concept' Award at the Green China 2014 - Environmental Achievement Award (5 June, 2014)

-Recipient of the 2013 Green Innovations Award in the Hong Kong Awards for Environmental Excellence (2 May, 2014)
+'2013 Green Innovations Award in the Hong Kong Awards for Environmental Excellence' (2 May, 2014)

 The Eco-Huqin Series is a system of reformed (or remodelled) musical instruments developed by the Hong Kong Chinese Orchestra motivated by the need to create a new orchestral voice.
 The design encapsulates a three-pronged motive, which is to address environmental concerns, uphold a musical heritage and break new ground.
 The engineering process involved selecting, through shortlisting, a range of renewable PET membranes to replace the python skin that was used for the original, older model in order to meet the primary goal of environmental protection, and redesigning the sound box through a scientific method of calibration to greatly enhance the physical functions of the instruments.